Go to content

 Most business leaders are familiar with the importance of employee engagement in the workplace.
 But did you know that learner engagement is equally essential when it comes to effective learning?
 Engaged learners who are invested in the program are more likely to retain the information over time.
 They’ll also use what they’ve learned in the workplace.

 Consider the importance of knowledge retention for new employees.
-It’s estimated that employees who go through a successful onboarding process are up to 18 times more committed to their workplace and feel more confident in their roles.
 An engaging training process can play a major role in onboarding success.

 Pass/fail rates